lmc-eu/spirit-design-system/packages/design-tokens/README.md

 3. feel free to add anything necessary on top of that,
 4. use your design tokens in your code (and compile Spirit with them).

-To make your Sass design tokens compatible with Spirit, don't forget to expose them via your custom [`@tokens` API](#tokens-api).
+To make your SASS design tokens compatible with Spirit, don’t forget to expose them via your custom [`@tokens` API](#tokens-api).

 </details>